nf-core/configs/docs/ucl_myriad.md

 export APPTAINER_PULLFOLDER=/home/<YOUR_ID>/Scratch/.apptainer/pull
 ```

+**Warning**: You may need to outcomment any singularity environmental variables you have set previously.

 ### Nextflow

 Download the latest release of nextflow.
 Warning: the self-update line should update to the latest version, but sometimes not, so please check which is the latest release (https://github.com/nextflow-io/nextflow/releases), you can then manually set this by entering (`NXF_VER=XX.XX.X`).